-TalentSprint expands its Women Engineers Program with enhanced support from Google
+TalentSprint Expands its Women Engineers Program with Enhanced Support from Google

+• First cohort of 100 received a resounding response from global tech companies

+• Second cohort of 120 announced with bootcamps, scholarships, stipends, mentoring • Program continues to identify talented women engineering students across India and equip and nurture them to become top-tier tech professionals

 TalentSprint has announced the expansion of its Women Engineers (WE) Program, with enhanced support from Google.

-New Delhi [India] Jan 23 (ANI/BusinessWire India): TalentSprint has announced the expansion of its Women Engineers (WE) Program, with enhanced support from Google.
 Building on the strong industry acceptance of the first cohort, the second cohort will select, train, and enable 120 talented women engineering students to become world-class software engineers.
-The program is open to first-year women engineering students across India.
+The program is open to first year women engineering students across India.

-"The success of the first WE cohort bears testimony to the fact that given the right guidance, environment, and support, young women from non-elite colleges can compete head-to-head with the best software engineers in the world.
-With enhanced support from Google and an expanded program format, we are fully committed to producing a large pool of gifted women engineers who will shape the next wave of global technology development", said Dr Santanu Paul, Co-founder, and CEO, TalentSprint.
+Dr. Santanu Paul, Co-founder and CEO, TalentSprint, said: “The success of the first WE cohort bears testimony to the fact that given the right guidance, environment, and support, young women from non-elite colleges can compete head-to-head with the best software engineers in the world.
+With enhanced support from Google and an expanded program format, we are fully committed to producing a large pool of gifted women engineers who will shape the next wave of global technology development.”

 Applications are invited from eligible students and the selection will be done through a multi-stage nationwide assessment process.
-For information on how to apply, please visit the official website.
+For information on how to apply, please visit: https://we.talentsprint.com/

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)